 Post-Traumatic Stress Disorder (PTSD) is a treatable condition.
 However, treatment may take time, with periods of symptom remission followed by periods where symptoms are exacerbated.
-The condition may develop within days, weeks, months or even years after the traumatic event was initially experienced.
+The condition may develop within days, weeks, months, or even years after the traumatic event has occurred.

-A team of medical professionals and other specialists are involved in helping a PTSD patient recover and may typically include a mental health specialist, a psychologist, a psychiatrist, a community psychiatric nurse and a social worker.
+A team of medical professionals and other specialists are often involved in helping a PTSD patient recover.
+This team typically includes a mental health specialist, a psychologist, a psychiatrist, a community psychiatric nurse, and/or a social worker.

 An outline for the treatment of PTSD is given below:

-Psychotherapy or talking therapy is one of the main approaches to treating PTSD.
-Psychotherapy may be carried out on a one to-one basis or as a group-based therapy and may last for 6 to 12 weeks or more.
+- Psychotherapy is one of the main approaches to treating PTSD.
+Psychotherapy may be carried out on a one-on-one basis or as group-based therapy.
+Psychotherapy treatment for PTSD may last for 6 to 12 weeks or more.

-Cognitive behavioural therapy is a form of talking therapy that helps a patient change any negative impact that disrupted thought patterns or attitudes are having on their behaviour.
-This is achieved by individually breaking down problems that are arising on a day-to-day basis and analysing and changing any negative thoughts that may be triggering them.
-Patients usually attend 90 minute sessions of CBT once or twice weekly over the course of 8 to 12 weeks, although less may be needed if the therapy is started within one month of the patient experiencing the traumatic event.
+- Cognitive-behavioral therapy (CBT) is a form of psychotherapy that helps a patient change any negative impact that disrupted thought patterns or attitudes are having on their behavior.
+This is achieved by individually breaking down problems that are arising on a day-to-day basis and analyzing and changing any negative thoughts that may be triggering them.
+Patients usually attend 90-minute sessions of CBT once or twice weekly over the course of 8 to 12 weeks, although less may be needed if the therapy is started within one month of when the patient initially experienced the traumatic event.

-Medications used to treat PTSD include the antidepressant paroxetine, a selective serotonin reuptake inhibitor and mirtazapine, a noradrenergic and specific serotenergic antidepressant.
-These medications are generally used in severe cases that have not responded to psychotherapy or cognitive behavioural therapy alone.
-Tranquillizers such as benzodiazepines and antipsychotic medications may also be prescribed for some individuals.
+- Medications that can be used to treat PTSD include the antidepressant paroxetine, selective serotonin reuptake inhibitors, and mirtazapine, a noradrenergic and specific serotonergic antidepressant.
+These medications are generally used in severe cases that have not responded to psychotherapy or CBT alone.
+Tranquilizers such as benzodiazepines and antipsychotic medications may also be prescribed for some individuals.